CoolKit-Technologies/eWeLink-API/en/DeveloperGuideV2.md

 Note:

-- The pairing process is only applicable to applications that do not pair devices through the eWelink APP.
+- The pairing process is only applicable to applications that do not pair devices through the eWeLink APP.
 - Devices added by the eWeLink APP does not need to implement the pairing process.
 - The IP and various data in the document are just examples.
 - Device pairing have two pairing modes: Touch and AP.